gopalakrishnan-subramani/data-engineering/notes/spark-kafka-json-streaming.md

 Shall print string key and string value

-Now go to Intellj, Run the OrderProducer.scala
+Now go to Intellj, Run the InvoiceProducer.scala